Michael Foale: Personal life

 Married with two children, Foale and his family live in Seabrook, Texas.
 He is fluent in Russian.
-Foale is qualified to fly fixed-wing aeroplanes, gliders, as well as helicopters.
+Foale is qualified to fly fixed-wing aeroplanes, gliders, and helicopters.
 He has never owned a brand-new car, though he has always wanted one, and his hobbies include windsurfing, gliding, and cross-country skiing.

 Foale was the driver of a car in 1980 in Yugoslavia, when a truck accidentally veered across the road and smashed into his car, killing his girlfriend and his brother.

 His father, Colin Foale, wrote a book in 1999 titled Waystation to the Stars about the astronaut's experiences on Mir.

 In his spare time, he has also worked with the International Space School Educational Trust (ISSET).
 This involvement is through him taking up the role of the resident astronaut during many of the Mission Discovery programmes operated by ISSET, when Foale shares his experiences of being in space with teenagers, while at the same time helping them to learn new skills.
 He does this throughout the period of the time the programme runs.